openshift-labs/learn-katacoda/operatorframework/helm-operator/step6.md

-You can now start talking to the Cockroachdb cluster by connecting to the public service from within the cluster.
+Let's talk to the CockroachDB cluster by connecting to the service from within the cluster.
 CockroachDB is PostgreSQL wire protocol compatible so there's a wide variety of supported clients.
 For the sake of example, we'll open up a SQL shell using CockroachDB's built-in shell and play around with it a bit.

 ```
 oc run -it --rm cockroach-client --image=cockroachdb/cockroach --restart=Never --command -- ./cockroach sql --insecure --host $COCKROACHDB_PUBLIC_SERVICE